worace/coinage/iterations/iteration_1.markdown

 accomplishes this by defining its own binary data format, which packs the various pieces of transaction info into a carefully sequenced series of bits.

-The transaction format is important
+The transaction format is important because we'll eventually need to verify transactions by running them through a Hashing Function.
+As we know, the output of a hash function depends very precisely on the ordering and contents of the input data -- So if we all want to be able to get the same results from hashing a transaction, we need to make sure we're feeding in the transaction data in the same order and format.

-For now, we're going to see if we can get away with serializing our transactions as JSON.
+Bitcoin's binary formats solve this problem and also provide a very compact storage format, but for now, we're going to see if we can get away with a more readable format by serializing our transactions as JSON.

-However since we want
-to be able to send a transaction around as an easily-interpreted series of bits, we'll also need to encode in the message how many inputs and outputs are included (that way a receiver) knows how many bytes to read for the transaction.

-This breaks the transaction down based on the following sequence:

-1. `4 bytes` - **Input Counter** - How many inputs are included
-2. `Variable` - **Inputs** - One or more transaction inputs
-3. `4 bytes` **Output Counter** - How many outputs are included
-4. `Variable` **Outputs** - One or more transaction outputs
+With that in mind, let's say that a Transaction can be represented as a simple nested JSON array:

+1. Array of Transaction Inputs
+2. Array of Transaction Outputs

+This would look something like this: `"[["Input 1", "Input 2"], ["Output 1", "Output 2"]]"`.
+Except that our inputs and outputs will be more complicated than simple Strings.

 __Looking up Transaction Outputs__